halbgut/lucaschmid.net/src/data/blog/letsencrypt-express.md

 ln -s /etc/letsencrypt/live/lucaschmid.net/privkey.pem key.pem
 ```

-(I'm using Docker to run this site, so the symlinks won't work inside the container.
+_I'm using Docker to run this site, so the symlinks won't work inside the container.
 To fix this, I had to make copies of the files instead of only symlinking them.
-This has the disadvantage of _Let’s Encrypt_ not being able to manage them.)
+This has the disadvantage of Let’s Encrypt not being able to manage them.
+The certificates have a pretty short lifetime (3 months), letsencrypt could renew them itself._

 ## A simple Express app running over TLS